A.W. Law LLC — Advocates & Solicitors

 Does a stern warning count as a criminal conviction in Singapore?

 No. A stern warning is not a criminal conviction.
-It is recorded internally by the police but does not result in a sentence and does not appear in the formal criminal record extract issued under the Registration of Criminals Act 1949.
-It can however be referenced in subsequent investigations and may be visible to certain government bodies.
+The High Court held in Wham Kwok Han Jolovan v Attorney-General [2015] SGHC 324 that a warning has no legal effect and does not bind the person who receives it.
+It is recorded internally by the police but does not result in a sentence, does not appear in the formal criminal record extract issued under the Registration of Criminals Act 1949, and cannot be used as an aggravating factor if the person is later sentenced for another offence.

 Will a stern warning show up on a background check in Singapore?